akiragorithm/afukuda.github.io/_pages/about.md

   - /about.html
 ---

 I am a Assistant Professor at the Department of Economics, Takushoku University.
-I have a BA from the Keio University  and a Ph.D. from Keio University.
+I have a Ph.D. from Keio University.

 Research Interests
 ======